 Marketing is a huge subject.
-There are so many individual components of marketing, such as email marketing or social media marketing.
+There are so many individual components of marketing, from social to content to SEO.
 What type of marketing avenues you pursue is really as individual as your business (and your budget).

-In working with established small business owners on their growth strategies, it’s surprising to see they often don’t have a marketing plan in place.
+In working with established small businesses on growth strategies, it’s surprising to see they often don’t have a marketing plan in place.

 You’ve gone this far and you won’t go out of business tomorrow, but you need a marketing plan for sustained growth and expansion.

-A marketing plan is your roadmap to the future – the guideposts of HOW you are going to reach the marketing goals defined in your marketing strategy.
+A marketing plan is your roadmap for the future – the guideposts of HOW you are going to reach the marketing goals defined in your marketing strategy.

 Skip the complicated and fancy language, but make sure it does include: